 - Bring water to boil in a large stockpot.
 Add salt and 1 tablespoon of olive oil to water.
 Add pasta to water, stirring often to prevent the pasta from sticking.
 Boil for about 10-15 minutes or until the shells are al dente.
 Drain shells from water.

 - Add remaining tablespoon of oil to a large Dutch oven or deep skillet.
 Add onion and garlic and cook until lightly browned and tender.
 Add ground beef and cook until ground beef is cooked thoroughly.
-Drain away any grease.
+Drain away any excess drippings.
 Stir in Greek yogurt, cream cheese, Parmesan cheese, and mozzarella cheese.

 - In another saucepan, stir in crushed tomatoes, tomato paste, basil and oregano and cook until heated through, about 10 minutes.
 Remove from the stove and ladle about 1 cup of mixture into the bottom of baking dish.